Durable Power of Attorney, Everything You Need To Know!

 Durable Power of Attorney, often overlooked!
 While you may have your will or trust established for what happens to your assets after you die, you may not have thought about what happens if you can no longer make decisions for yourself.
 You may need someone to make critical decisions or control your finances if you become incapacitated and can no longer do so yourself.
 When you give this legal responsibility to someone else, they become your power of attorney.
 A durable power of attorney takes this responsibility a step further, so here’s everything you need to know.

 The general power of attorney is the person you choose to take care of your affairs while still mentally coherent.
 This person can make decisions on finances, legal matters, or medical situations.
 You can decide how much power they have.
 You can also limit their ability to make certain decisions.
 The critical thing to note about the general power of attorney is that the person can no longer make decisions if you become incapacitated.
 That is where a durable power of attorney comes in.

 Durable Power of Attorney

-In the case when you are incapacitated, you can have your durable power of attorney make medical decisions for you.
+When you are incapacitated, you can have your durable power of attorney make medical decisions for you.
 This person can carry out your wishes and inform doctors of what you would have wanted in this situation.
 They will continue to be your voice until you have recovered.

 Process for Giving Someone the Power of Attorney

 If you are interested in granting someone the durable power of attorney over your affairs, speak to an estate planning lawyer.
-They can help you fill out the right paperwork and make sure no errors occur that could hinder your power of attorney’s abilities in the future.
-It is also possible to take away the power of attorney from anyone.
+They can help you fill out the proper paperwork and make sure no errors occur that could hinder your power of attorney’s abilities in the future.
+It is also possible to take away a power of attorney from anyone.
 An estate planning lawyer in Rochelle Park, NJ, like from the Law Offices of Joshua Kaplan, P.L., can talk you through this process, and you should contact businesses and banks to make sure they know there is no longer a power of attorney.